-Support for children and their families can also be accessed through the Locality Officers and the DASP Behaviour Support team.
-Frome Valley First School also works closely with other agencies such as Educational Psychologists, School Nurse, Broadmayne Children's Centre and other support services and these are involved when needed.
+Support for children and their families can also be accessed through other agencies.
+Frome Valley First School also works closely with other agencies such as Educational Psychologists, the School Nurse, Family Partnership Zone, Health Visitors and other support services and these are involved when needed.